dravit/SpringDemos/src/ReadMe.md

 - Call custom destroy method {If a custom destroy method is defined in configuration file, destroy-method is called}.

 #### Spring Injections :
-- **Setter based injection** - realized by calling setters on your beans.
+- **Setter based injection** : realized by calling setters on your beans.
 Provide setter methods for each property.
 Use <property> tag in xml to configure value.
-- **Constructor based injection** - realized by invoking a constructor with a number of arguments.
+- **Constructor based injection** : realized by invoking a constructor with a number of arguments.
 Write constructor with the properties as arguments.
 Use <constructor-arg> tag in xml to configure value.

-	Factory method - Objects are injected from the factory method.
+- **Factory method** : Objects are injected from the factory method.

-One bean could be referenced from the other bean.
-The act of creating these associations between applications is called wiring.

 To configure auto wiring by annotation, you need to add a bean post processor {AutoWiredAnnotationBeanPostProcessor}.

 If you are using Application Context in place of bean factory, you need to add below line in your configuration file: